 The definition of business casual attire can vary by industry and can be impacted even further by individual company culture.
 Here are a few examples of how business casual can look in common industries:

-- Agencies: In a creative agency setting—advertising, digital, etc.—it’s usually expected that you also add a bit of creative flair or quirk to your attire.
-Think: a pop of color, or a printed tie or shirt.
+Agencies: In a creative agency setting, such as advertising, it may be acceptable to add a bit of creative flair to your attire with a pop of color, or a patterned tie or shirt.

-- Fashion: Style is always key in the fashion industry.
-Traditional “business casual” rules usually don’t apply, and most who work in this industry wear things that truly express their individual style and are aligned with the latest fashion trends.
+Fashion: Traditional “business casual” rules usually don’t apply to the fashion industry, and most employees wear clothing that truly expresses their individual styles and is aligned with the latest fashion trends.

-- Medical: Medical professionals usually wear lab coats or scrubs in the hospital or medical office and are always on their feet, so it’s acceptable to dress very casually underneath and wear super comfortable shoes like clogs or sneakers.
+Medical: Medical professionals usually wear lab coats or scrubs in the hospital or medical office and are always on their feet, so it’s acceptable to wear casual clothes and comfortable shoes.